 "One of my players wants to bypass the game-play by saying 'I search everything'.
 I've responded in the past by asking them to be more specific, but this isn't working well."

 This sounds like a source of irritation to both the Dungeon Master, who doesn't want his work bypassed, and to the player who doesn't want to jump through hoops.
 This interaction can end up being very confrontational.

-The solution is somewhat non-obvious.
-I generally try to never approach an interaction in a game by asking a player to do more.
-I maintain agency with this the same way I would maintain agency with any action the player takes.
+The solution is non-obvious.
+I never approach an interaction in a game by asking a player to do more.
+I maintain agency with this the same way I would with any action the player takes.
 I would describe the consequences of their choice and ask what they wish to do.

-"I search everything."This way the consequences for actions are known and the players can make an informed choice maintaining agency receiving the expected result from their actions.
-As a byproduct consequences for bypassing the Dungeon Master's carefully crafted rooms are maintained as well as the player not feeling as if they are having to jump through hoops.
+"I search everything."The consequences of actions are known, and the players can make an informed choice maintaining agency and receiving the expected result from their actions.
+As a byproduct, consequences for bypassing the Dungeon Master's carefully crafted rooms are maintained as well as the player not feeling as if they are having to jump through hoops.

 "Ok, it will take you nine turns individually, or three turns as a group to thoroughly search "everything else".
 This will result in either three wandering monster checks if you search alone or one wandering monster check with a higher chance of a monster appearing due to the activity and noise if you search as a group.
 You may instead choose to specify what areas you are searching specifically to avoid having to do such an exhaustive search.
 What do you wish to do?"

 "Using your example with the random encounters, if the player does say yes to the random encounters, do you just roll and then they discover the loose flagstone behind the throne even though they did not mention the throne at all, let alone behind the throne?